falconrr/NLP4SPanish2022/Week 2/LabAssignment2/Lab2.md

 - modify python scripts to fit your needs
 - run python scripts with your data

+#### Suggestions: work in couples if necessary and adapt the Python scripts covered during class

 ### Task 1: Create a Python program that:
 Instructions:
 1. asks for name and year of graduation of the user